LawrenceLiao/weather-app/README.md

 ## Run all tests
 * Under the root directory of the project
-* Execute below command to build the artifact:
+* Execute below command to run all tests of this project:
   `./gradlew clean test`
 * No need to change any configuration or inject any arguments